 If you're willing to work hard and take night classes, and if you hold a bachelor's degree, you qualify for emergency certification.
 This can be an excellent way to break into the field without several years of additional schooling, and may very well open up doors to more comfortable positions down the road.
 After all, many emergency certification programs culminate in a master's degree, which can yield opportunities for advancement in the future.
 And make no mistake: while inner city schools can be more challenging, they can also be intensely rewarding.

 Comparing special education teachers' salaries across states is a difficult task, for several reasons (problems in calculating cost of living by area, for example, or limitations in the data collection methods).
-However, according to the Bureau of Labor Statistics, the median pay for special education teachers nationwide is $53,220 per year.
+However, according to the Bureau of Labor Statistics, the median pay for special education teachers nationwide is $61,030 per year (As of May 2019).

 Budgeting is a constant challenge for school districts across the nation.
 Cutbacks and layoffs are becoming more common, as are cuts in hours and pay rates.
 There are, however, many organizations and unions which are working to protect teachers from such administrative changes.
 The American Federation of Teachers (AFT) and the National Education Association (NEA), for example, are two prominent organizations who are working to raise the annual salary of new teachers.
 In addition, many states have passed tenure laws which grant experienced teachers job security and protect them from being replaced by less experienced and lower-paid teachers.